Do you need a cavity filled? Is your tooth causing pain when eating?

 - Creates a tight seal around the tooth which greatly reduces the risk of future damage or decay.

 - Can improve the aesthetics of your smile with custom color matching

 Our dentist in Knoxville, TN can replace old, dark fillings with a composite white filling for a smile makeover that will also improve your oral health.

 Dental Fillings in Knoxville, TN

-A dental filling is typically completed during a single visit to our Knoxville, TN dentist office with the use of a local anesthetic for your comfort.
+We typically complete a dental filling during a single visit to our Knoxville, TN dentist office.
+We use a local anesthetic for your comfort.
 If you suffer from dental anxiety, you can elect to have a sedation dentistry treatment to ease the process.
 Most dental fillings are quick and cause minimal discomfort for patients.

 Dr. Cain will begin the process by numbing the area.
-Then, she will remove the decayed part of the tooth to be treated.
-A color matched composite resin will be placed on the tooth and sculpted for a natural look and comfortable smile.
+Then, she removes the decayed part of the affected tooth.
+A color-matched composite resin will be placed on the tooth and sculpted for a natural look and comfortable smile.
 The resin will be sealed and polished for a lasting result.

 How to prevent cavities:

 - Brush your teeth at least twice a day using fluoride toothpaste